solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 enforce a minimum TLS version for connections, **but this should be used sparingly and in highly network-protected environments**.
 Flexible Server's TLS enforcement status can be set through the `require_secure_transport` PostgreSQL server parameter.
 Consult the guides below.

--   [Flexible Server][16]
+-   [Flexible Server][58]
--   [Single Server][17]

 ### Microsoft Sentinel

 Many of the items discussed thus far operate in their sphere of influence and are not designed to work directly with each other.
-Every secure feature provided by Microsoft Azure and corresponding applications, like Azure Active Directory, contains a piece of the security puzzle.
+Every secure feature provided by Microsoft Azure and corresponding applications, like Microsoft Entra, contains a piece of the security puzzle.

 Disparate components require a holistic solution to provide a complete picture of the security posture and the automated event remediation